Sairyss/domain-driven-hexagon/README.md

 This project contains abstract repository class that allows to make basic CRUD operations: [typeorm.repository.base.ts](src/infrastructure/database/base-classes/typeorm.repository.base.ts).
 This base class is then extended by a specific repository, and all specific operations that an entity may need is implemented in that specific repo: [user.repository.ts](src/modules/user/database/user.repository.ts).

-## ORM Entities
+## Persistence models

 Using a single entity for domain logic and database concerns leads to a database-centric architecture.
 In DDD world domain model and persistance model should be separated.
 If ORM frameworks are used, `ORM Entities` can be created to represent domain entities in a database.

 Since domain `Entities` have their data modeled so that it best accommodates domain logic, it may be not in the best shape to save in database.
-For that purpose `ORM Entities` (or `Schemas`) are used that have shape that is better represented in a particular database that is used.
+For that purpose `ORM Entities` (or `Schemas`) can be created that have a shape that is better represented in a particular database that is used.

-This approach can also be useful when amount of data in database grows and there is a need to improve performance, for example by doing a re-design of some tables, [database normalization](https://en.wikipedia.org/wiki/Database_normalization), or even changing the database entirely.
-Without an explicit separation between `Entities` and `ORM Entities`/`Schemas` any change to the database will lead to change in your `Entities`, since data can spread across multiple tables rather than being in one table.
+Over time, when the amount of data grows, there may be a need to make some changes in the database, for example: improve performance or data integrity, re-design of some tables, database [normalization](https://en.wikipedia.org/wiki/Database_normalization) / [denormalization](https://en.wikipedia.org/wiki/Denormalization), or even changing the database entirely.
+Without an explicit separation between `Entities` and `ORM Entities`/`Schemas` any change to the database will lead to change in your `Entities`, since, for example, data can spread across multiple tables rather than being in one table.
 This may force a team to do a complete refactoring of a domain layer which may cause unexpected bugs and challenges.

-**Note**: separating `Entities` and `ORM Entities` may be an overkill for smaller applications, consider all pros and cons before making this decision.
+Separating domain and persistance models prevents that.

 An alternative to using [ORM](https://en.wikipedia.org/wiki/Object%E2%80%93relational_mapping) may be raw queries or some sort of a query builder, in this case you may not need to create `ORM Entities`.

+**Note**: separating domain and persistance models may be an overkill for smaller applications, consider all pros and cons before making this decision.

 Example files: